 2. Bodhi Dog Not Here!
 Spray (Alternate Size)

-With a lightweight feel and neutral scent, this spray is easy to use in both home and garden settings.
-It's designed to work best as part of a consistent training plan and can be applied to a variety of surfaces, including fabrics and indoor plants.
+With a lightweight feel and neutral scent, this spray is easy to use in home or garden settings.
+It's designed to support consistent training and can be applied to a variety of surfaces, including fabrics and plants.
+The formula is made in the USA and fits well into structured routines.
 What We Like:

 - Suitable for multiple surface types